circonus-labs/libmtev/docs-md/apireference/c.md

-  Follows the same semantics of uuid_unparse from libuuid.
+  Follows the same semantics of uuid_unparse_lower from libuuid.

   There is no bounds checking of "out", caller must ensure that "out" is at least UUID_STR_LEN in size.
 This also does not NULL terminate